Reflexive Verbs in Spanish - A Beginner's Guide | 2023 (with Examples)

 The concept of reflexive verbs in Spanish can be difficult for many beginners to understand.
 But, believe it or not, reflexive verbs really aren't too difficult to get your head around.

-Reflexive verbs are a key part of the Spanish language and you'll need to understand them when learning Spanish beyond beginner level.
+Reflexive verbs are a key part of the Spanish language and you'll need to understand them to communicate effectively.

 The goal of this post is to answer and provide clarity to the following questions.

-Some examples of reflexive verbs in Spanish, which are present amongst AR, ER and IR verb groups, are as follows:
+Some examples of reflexive verbs in Spanish ending in -AR are as follows:

 Notice anything similar about them?
 They all have se attached to the end.
-In Spanish, if a verb has se at the end then it is reflexive.
+In Spanish, if a verb is followed by se then it is reflexive.

 Reflexive verbs are less common in English, which is what makes understanding them a little difficult sometimes for English speakers.

-It gets easier.
-First thing’s first, remember this.
-The subject of a sentence is the protagonist of the sentence – whether it’s a person, a place or thing.
-The subject is doing the action.
-It refers to the same person.
+First, remember that the subject of a sentence is the protagonist of the sentence – whether it’s a person, a place, or a thing.

 The following examples should make things a little clearer.